Interested in trying our FREE 7-day healthy diet plan? Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 For wine lovers

 An award-winning sommelier and former hotel inspector respectively, Gérard and Nina Basset have created a sunny retreat in the New Forest, at their Napa Valley-inspired restaurant-with-rooms.
+Formerly known as the Hotel TerraVina, it has been remodelled to provide an even more homely and chic experience.
+There's a roomy café, with access to the beautiful wooden veranda and green lawn garden.
 Awaiting in the open-plan dining room: a vast selection of wines to accompany chef Gavin Barnes’s butternut squash velouté with chestnut ravioli, followed by vegan passion fruit soufflé made with aquafaba (starters from £7, mains from £12).
 Raise a glass – this is food worth celebrating.
 B&B doubles from £165.

 Gravetye Manor, Sussex